muebel/gestioip-docker-compose/README.md

 ## Usage
-Access to the Gesti&oacute;IP installation by pointing your Browser to
+Access to the Gesti&oacute;IP installation by pointing your browser to

 http://IP_DOCKER_HOST